bubroz/clipscribe/docs/advanced/EXTRACTION_TECHNOLOGY.md

 - **Trade-off**: While still high quality, it may produce more "noise" and less refined relationships compared to the Pro model.
 - **Use Case**: Ideal for high-volume batch processing or rapid initial analysis.

-## Extraction Philosophy: Quality-First & Gemini-Native
+## Extraction Philosophy: Quality-First & Hybrid (Gemini + Local Models)

-Our architecture is built on a "Trust Gemini" principle.
-We have moved away from a complex, multi-stage pipeline involving local models (like GLiNER and REBEL) for the primary extraction path.
+Our architecture is built on a "Trust Gemini" principle for the primary extraction, complemented by a targeted hybrid layer using local models where they add value (SpaCy, GLiNER, REBEL) and LLM-based validation.

-- **Simplified Pipeline**: Video/audio is sent directly to the selected Gemini model, which performs transcription and a comprehensive first-pass intelligence extraction in a single step.
+- **Primary Path (Gemini)**: Video/audio is processed by the selected Gemini model, which performs transcription and a comprehensive first-pass intelligence extraction in a single step.
-- **No Redundancy**: We no longer re-process the transcript with multiple, redundant local models.
-This improves speed, reduces complexity, and ensures a single source of truth for the extracted data.
+- **Targeted Hybrid Augmentation**: We apply minimal, cost-aware local passes to improve recall, disambiguation, and validation when needed.
+This preserves speed while boosting completeness and consistency.
-- **Focus on Prompts**: Our development effort is focused on optimizing the prompts sent to the Gemini models to continually improve the quality and richness of the data we get back.
+- **Focus on Prompts**: We continuously optimize Gemini prompts for completeness and correctness to minimize unnecessary post-processing.

-We exclusively use the 2.5 generation of models to ensure we are always leveraging the latest technology.
+We exclusively use the Gemini 2.5 generation (Flash and Pro).
 We do not use older models like 1.5.